maxpmx/HisToGene/README.md

-# A spatial transformer model to predict high-resolution geneexpression from histology images in tumors
+# A spatial transformer model to predict high-resolution gene expression from histology images in tumors

 # Usage
 ```python